Mega Snake: Plot

 The film begins in 1986, when a young Les Daniels, who is terrified of snakes, is forced to go to a snake-handling ceremony.
 When he is supposed to give one of the snakes to his father, he hesitates, giving the snake enough time to bite his father's artery.
 His father dies in a matter of minutes.

 Twenty years later, Les' fear persists in addition to his guilt for being partially responsible for his father's death; his older brother, Duff, often teases him regarding the former.
 To help him get over his phobia, Duff goes to a Native American snake proprietor, Screaming Hawk.
 While there, Hawk tells him about a small snake living inside a jar on his desk.
 The snake, called Unteka, is actually an ancient snake that grows at a massive rate and whose species had killed many of Hawk's tribe in the past.
 The tribe was finally able to kill all but one of them, and so Unteka is the last of his kind.
 Duff is given three rules regarding the snake: "Don't let it out of the jar, don't let it eat anything living, and never fear the heart of the snake."
 Despite being told he cannot have Unteka, Duff steals it.

 Once at home, Duff accidentally breaks the jar.
 Les sees the snake double in size almost instantly, but a distracted Duff doesn't believe him.
 That night, while Duff is sleeping, the snake eats the pet cat, quickly growing to almost twenty times its original size.
 It sneaks out into the chicken coop, killing all but one, which it soon finishes off.
 When Les' mother hears the commotion, she goes investigates the coop, only to meet the same fate.

 Duff becomes afraid that the legend has merit and decides to ask some local hick exterminators how to deal with his situation.
 They say that if the snake hasn't yet reached full size, Duff could kill it by stabbing it in the head.
 Duff does so and seems to have successfully killed Unteka.
 The following night, however, the snake revives, killing both him and the family dog.

-Les returns home after a long night of drinking, only to find the place ransacked.
+Les returns home after a long night of drinking and his fight with Duff, only to find the place ransacked.
 He calls his police officer girlfriend, Erin, as well as her arrogant ex-boyfriend, Bo, the chief of police.
 When Les says that he has a gut feeling that his family is dead, Bo becomes suspicious that Les might be the killer and arrests him.